 (1) HHSC may photocopy documents, photograph residents, and use any other available recording devices to preserve relevant evidence of conditions found during an inspection, survey, or investigation.

-(2) An example of records that HHSC may request and photocopy or otherwise reproduce is resident medical records, including nursing notes, pharmacy records, medication records, and physician's orders.
+(2) Examples of records that HHSC may request and photocopy or otherwise reproduce are resident medical records, including nursing notes, pharmacy records, medication records, and physician's orders.

 (3) When HHSC requests a facility furnish copies of documents, the facility may charge HHSC at a rate not to exceed the rate charged by HHSC for copies.
-The administrator or his designee must ensure the documents are copied.
-If the documents must be removed from the facility to be copied, a representative of the facility must accompany the documents and assure their order and preservation.
+The administrator or designee must ensure the documents are copied.
+If the documents must be removed from the facility to be copied, a representative of the facility must accompany the documents and ensure their order and preservation.

 (4) HHSC protects the copies for privacy and confidentiality in accordance with recognized standards of medical records practice, applicable state laws, and HHSC policy.

-(5) A facility must not falsify information contained in client records.
+(5) A facility must not falsify information contained in resident records.

 (i) HHSC may provide a special team to conduct validation surveys or to verify findings of previous licensure surveys.